keploy/community-blog/cm4s1pzbe000709jv16iedbtz.md

 > A 474% ROI is predicted within three years based on the extensive ROI modeling done of their existing test environment, and payback is estimated to be around 6 months.

 * **Scalability & Reliability**: A combination of load testing, and rigorous performance has always helped IBM’s systems.
 The results are pretty evident when performed reliably under heavy user loads.
-This is actually a secret of how efficient IBM Cloud and other enterprise-level applications are as a market success.
+This is actually a secret of how efficient IBM Cloud and other enterprise-level applications are as market success.

+---

 ## Conclusion